jstolarek/skye-dsh/doc/understanding_dsh.md

 ```

 Applications are represented by `AppE` using `Fun` GADT from
 `Database.DSH.Frontend.Builtins`.
-It encodes all allowed functions together
+It encodes all database allowed functions
-with their types, e.g:
+together with their types, e.g:

 ```haskell
 data Fun a b where